constrainedcooking/constrainedcooking.github.io/index.md

 Constrained Cooking is a Meteor application that creates a way for students to share creative recipes tailored to limited kitchen resources, limited ingredients, and limited time.

+# About the Team

+Our team is comprised of Aidan Akamine, Collin Takasaki, Cristina McLaughlin, and Brandon Kang.

+Aidan...

+Collin ...

+Cristina plans to bring her eye for design to the team.
+Tweaking colors, finding pictures, and fixing padding and margins are some of her favorite things to do.

+Brandon ...

 ## Goals

 We have several goals that will be included in our final system: